 Don't underestimate the seriousness of an informational interview.
 It could very well be your first chance to impress someone who will be a future colleague or maybe even your boss.
 It is vital that you come across as very well-informed.
 Achieve that by doing your homework.

 Gather information about the occupation if you haven't already.
 It will allow you to have an intelligent conversation.
 Learn about the interviewee's employer by doing company research.
 Finally, find out what you can about him or her.
 Look in local business journals and industry publications.
 Of course, bring up only things that are flattering such as a recent promotion or special recognition, and avoid anything negative.

 Questions to Ask

 As previously mentioned, you should research your career of interest in order to ask intelligent questions.
 Was there something mentioned in the occupational information you didn't fully understand?
-The informational interview is a good forum to get that clarified.
+The informational interview provides an excellent opportunity to get that clarified.
 Here is a small sampling of questions you should ask:

-- How many hours do you normally work in a week?
+- How many hours do you typically work in a day?
+A week?

-- What can I do now to help me find employment in this field?
+- What can I do now to increase my chances of finding future employment?

 - What do you like about your career and what don't you like about it?

 - I know about the educational requirements but is there anything, in particular of which I should be aware, like which degree do most employers prefer and where can I get the best training?